Category Archives: Iowa

 Exact Boundaries Important

-In newly laid out subdivisions in Batavia where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Goose Lake where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely checked, or an item that is being divided, will certainly need a survey to locate the brand-new edges as well as lot lines in Iowa, which need to be completely marked so they will never ever end up being lost.
+Land that has actually never ever been specifically checked, or a piece that is being separated, will certainly require a study to find the new edges as well as whole lot lines in Iowa, which should be permanently marked so they will never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.